AnonymFx/google-contacts-to-calendar-sync/README.md

 If you're on macOS or using a venv, you might want to replace `pip` and `python` with `pip3`/`venv/bin/pip` and `python3`/`venv/bin/python`.

+Tip: If you've synced your contacts to a new calendar, you can just delete it and create a new one when you want to re-sync your contacts.